fcumlin/DNSMOSPro/README.md

 variance = prediction[:, 1]
 print(f'{mean=}, {variance=}')
 ```
 The mean can be used as a scalar prediction of MOS.
+Recommended input duration is 10 s, and should be of 16 kHz sample rate.
 ## Dataset preparation
 [VCC2018](https://github.com/unilight/LDNet/tree/main/data)